0xAtelerix/docs/technology.md

 - Info-hash (for immutable database distribution)

 and run each Appchain exactly as one runs one, or multiple, microservices.

+Normally, using gRPC in a distributed system requires developers to define services in Protocol Buffers (Protobuf), handle client and server pairing and stub generation, HTTP/2 multiplexing, and deal with stream or unary message handling, serialization, and error management.
+With Pelagos, these gRPC setup steps are hidden behind simple callback hooks and event subscriptions, allowing developers to focus on business logic.

 Pelagos abstracts away the complexities of gRPC communication between execution, state, and sequencing layers.
 From the perspective of a developer, it feels like working with a standard database rather than dealing with blocks or consensus directly, while providing access to: